 In the Microsoft Teams Admin Center, you can disable or enable private channels by team.

 Renaming a channel in Microsoft Teams

-You can rename a Microsoft Teams channel by right-clicking on it - "edit this channel".
+Renaming a Microsoft Teams Channel can be done by right-clicking on the channel - "edit this channel"

-Then update the channel name.
-The created SharePoint library will keep its original name.
-Microsoft is working on a solution to make it possible to change this as well.
+Then update the channel name. *The created SharePoint library will keep the original name.
+Microsoft is working on a solution to make it possible to modify this as well.